jedisct1/rust-jwt-simple/README.md

 As a temporary workaround for portability issues with one of the dependencies (the `boring` crate), this library can be compiled to use only Rust implementations.

-In order to do so, import the crate with `default-features=false, features=["pure-rust"]` in your Cargo configuration.
+In order to do so, import the crate with `default-features = false, features = ["pure-rust"]` in your Cargo configuration.

 Do not do it unconditionally.
 This is only required for very specific setups and targets, and only until issues with the `boring` crate have been solved.
 The way to configure this in Cargo may also change in future versions.